 however, that in order to allow the Department to continue to implement the power purchase program, it is necessary that certain information remain confidential.

-The Honorable Geoffrey Brown

-May 2, 2001

-Page Three

 Thank you for your assistance and attention to this important matter.
 We anticipate submitting additional information and requests to the Commission relating to the Department's power purchase program and financing plans and appreciate your continuing cooperation.